 The youth featured here are in foster care and they may live with a foster family or they may be living in a group home or other child-caring facility such as a treatment center.
 Every child needs the love and support of a family.
 We invite you to learn more about adopting children in the Indiana Adoption Program.

-You will see a number at the bottom of each child's introduction.
+You will see an ID number at the bottom of each child's introduction.
 Please refer to this number when making an inquiry about them.

 A child's future development, well-being and sense of family and community will rest with you if you become their adoptive parent.